joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/01/world/africa/trump-nigeria-military.html

 **Georgia's year of comebacks continues as it ekes out win over rival Florida: Key takeaways**\
-`The 'never say die Dawgs' struck again to stay in the race for the SEC Championship Game.`\
+`The "never say die Dawgs" struck again to stay in the race for the SEC Championship Game with a 24-20 win over the Gators on Saturday.`\
 https://nytimes.com/athletic/6769359/2025/11/01/georgia-florida-score-result/

 **Forever Young wins Breeders' Cup Classic for Japan's third win**\